Bare Infinitive vs Full Infinitive: Clear Grammar Guide

-A bare infinitive is the base verb without to: go, call, be, wait.
+A bare infinitive is the base verb without to.

-The real question is not which term is “better.”
-The real question is which form your sentence needs.
+Both forms are correct.
+The real question is not which one is better.
+The real question is which form your sentence pattern needs.

 Quick Answer

-Use a bare infinitive when the sentence pattern calls for the base verb without to.
+Use a bare infinitive when the sentence requires the base verb without to.

-Use a full infinitive when the sentence pattern calls for to + base verb.
+Use a full infinitive when the sentence requires to + base verb.

-So, in bare infinitive vs full infinitive, the main difference is structure: one has to, and one does not.
-Their use depends on the word or pattern before the verb.
+So, the main difference is simple: a bare infinitive has no to, while a full infinitive begins with to.
+The correct choice depends on the word or pattern before the verb.

 Why People Confuse Them

-People confuse these forms because the main verb often looks the same.
+People confuse bare infinitives and full infinitives because the main verb often looks the same.

 She helped me move.